 Bali is a small island in Indonesia, that people want to visit for a variety of reasons such as to see incredible scenery, temples, beaches, culture, and history.
 But there are also exotic animals like snakes, monkeys, and Komodo Dragons on the island.
 These are only a few animals that call Bali home.
 Excluding zoos are there tigers in Bali?

 No there are no tigers in Bali.
-The Bali tiger once lived on the island of Bali but they never had a big population along with that Bali is not a big island.
+The Bali tiger once lived on the island of Bali but they never had a big population plus Bali is not a big enough island to support a large population of tigers.
 The tigers were hunted by humans and a loss of their habitat, plus problems finding food eventually caused their extinction sometime in the 1940s.

 In this post, we will go through are their tigers in Bali and more.
 Let’s get started!

 - How Much Does Beer Cost In Bali?

 - Bali Travel Tips – Reasons NOT To Visit Bali!